vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 1. Write main application logic
 2. Write Aspects to address cross-cutting concerns
-3. Weave aspects into the application, to be applied in right places
+3. Weave aspects into the application to be applied in right places

 ##AOP Technologies
 - AspectJ